brandonfcohen1/name-alert/index.md

 ## Project Summary

 If you've been working from home during the COVID-19 pandemic, I'm sure you've experienced "[Zoom Fatigue](https://www.nationalgeographic.com/science/2020/04/coronavirus-zoom-fatigue-is-taxing-the-brain-here-is-why-that-happens/)".
-I was joking with a few friends recently that so many people seem to zone out or multi-task during long zoom calls, and then don't hear or panic when their name is mentioned and they're not prepared to respond.
+I was joking with a few friends recently that so many people zone out or multi-task during long zoom calls, and then don’t hear and/or panic when their name is called.
 I joked that I could build an AI device that could listen for your name to be spoken and then alert you.

 In a few hours I got this working!